Florida Business Valuations Expected to Rise in 2021, Reflecting Better Florida and National Economic Trends

 Changes in the Economic Policy

-Economic policy developments led by the federal government will continue to support the economy of Florida over the next four years.
-The state economy will grow by 3.5% this year and 4.3% in 2019, as assessed by Real Gross State Product, before easing to 2.9% in 2020 and then 2.4% in 2021.
+Economic policy developments led by the federal government will continue to support the economy of Florida.
+This shall go on over the next four years.
+The state economy will grow by 3.5% this year and 4.3% in 2019.
+This is as assessed by Real Gross State Product, before easing to 2.9% in 2020 and then 2.4% in 2021.

 “Through 2019, growth will accelerate as the Trump administration’s economic policy helps to boost Florida’s economy.
 This faster economic growth will also generate a more rapidly growing labor force,” Snaith said in a recent forecast.